Our Services & Projects

-Mutual Aid Mondays (MAM), currently takes place at the Jungle encampment every Monday evening from 5-6:30pm.
+Mutual Aid Mondays (MAM), currently takes place at the Jungle encampment (on Martin Way across from Animal Services) every Monday evening from 4:30-6pm.
 At this weekly event, we provide food and supplies to camp residents, as well as a social space for housed and unhoused folks to get to know each other.
 The number of people we are able to serve is dependent on the donations we receive and the volunteers who help facilitate the event, so more support is always welcome!

 During the COVID-19 crisis we are taking extra precautions so that our volunteers and encampment residents are practicing safe distancing measures while also receiving the services we provide.

 Laundry Services are integral to supporting the health and well-being of those living unsheltered in our community.
 Our Laundry Fairies pick up dirty laundry from camp residents and take them to our Laundry Do-ers, then pick up the clean clothes and bring them back to their owners.
 OlyMAP provides orientation for volunteers and facilitates connections between volunteers and encampment residents in need of this service.

 Propane services through OlyMAP are limited and depend largely on support from our partner organizations.
 Currently, with the financial and volunteer support of The United Churches of Olympia (TUCO) we help facilitate weekly propane service for residents of the Nickerson camp.
 At this time, we are unable to provide this support to other encampments.
 However your support and reoccurring donations could help us ensure that more people have access to safe cooking and heat.